 Related: The best air conditioner for sliding windows will have a better efficiency rating as well as portability.

 A central air conditioner is a great investment that not only makes your home more comfortable in the summer but can increase your home’s value if you decide to sell it.
 To create our guide we focused on the following key features — BTU rating, energy efficiency, single- vs. double-speed, programmable thermostats, additional features, and installation.
 Note that all of our picks feature warranties that only apply if you get the units professionally installed.
+Professional installation is an additional expense, but the convenience and comfort it brings to your home can be worth it.

 In our guide, we featured several units from well-known air conditioner manufacturers that can be purchased in a variety of BTUs.
 However, when we did feature a specific model that was only available in one BTU size, we included those details as well as the compatible square footage that the unit could heat or cool.

-Energy efficiency is important because it impacts how effectively an air conditioner consumes power and directly translates to higher or lower utility bills.
+Energy efficiency is important because it impacts how effectively an air conditioner consumes power and directly translates to higher or lower utility bills for houses.
 You’ll see in our guide that energy ratings can vary widely with some as low as 14 SEER and some as impressive as 26 SEER.
 Likewise, we also paid attention to whether a unit was a single- or double-speed system.
 This is critical as being able to work at half power can help to reduce energy consumption — which translates to lower energy bills.

 Programmable thermostats or WiFi connectivity tends to be fairly standard these days.
 However, it’s important to note that usually, the thermostat must be purchased separately from the actual air conditioner unit.
 Still, having this functionality can be nice since it gives you the freedom to program and manage your home’s heating or cooling temperatures remotely.